Beny Wahyudi

-Beny Wahyudi (born 20 March 1986) is an Indonesian former footballer who plays as a right-back.
+Beny Wahyudi (born 20 March 1986) is an Indonesian former footballer who plays as a full-back.
 Currently he is the assistant coach of Persekam Metro.

 Career

-Beny have been playing with the national squad since 2010.
-Shortly after another failure for the Indonesian team to win the 2016 AFF Championship, Beny, together with Boaz Solossa announced their intention for retirement from the national squad, citing due to the failure as well for their age factor.
+Beny played primarily as a right-back and had been a member of the national team since 2010.
+During the 2010 AFF Championship, he was deployed as a left-back, while in the 2016 AFF Championship he operated as a right-back, Beny, together with Boaz Solossa announced their intention for retirement from the national squad, citing due to the failure as well for their age factor.
 However, Boaz still disclosed his intention to retire, saying he want to discuss the matter with his family first while celebrating Christmas in his hometown of Sorong.
 Beny officially retired from the national team on 29 December 2016.